gatlinfarrington/ScoutingDataDashboard/README.md

 # Scouting Data Dashboard

 The Scouting Data Dashboard is a comprehensive tool designed for FIRST Robotics Competition (FRC) teams to manage scouting data effectively.
 This project is divided into three main components: the client, the server, and the worker scripts.
+This project was initially developed for Team 9432, but we are happy to open it up to the public, allowing other team's to modify it to work with their own Scouting Systems.

 ## Components